ChappIO/directus-extension-models/README.md

 yarn add directus-extension-models
 ```

-Then, run the `models snapshot` command to export your model to disk: `directus models snapshot <taretFile>`.
+Then, run the `models snapshot` command to export your model to disk: `directus models snapshot <targetFile>`.

 Example: